jtyers/test.sh/README.md

 The *then* section is where I do my asserts.
 The asserts are nice and self-documenting where possible.
 * `assert_file_content` does exactly that, allowing you to specify a string that `test.sh` looks for (it has to be an *exact* match; this method of asserting is best for small one-line files, such as files in `/proc`, PID files and so on).
 * `assert_called` checks out mock to see if it was called with the arguments you specify.
 Notice how I passed in some fancy options to `mount`, and assert on those in the same line?

+## Running your tests
+`test.sh` can be run in one of two ways.

+- Hashbang: use `#!/usr/bin/env test.sh` or `#!/path/to/test.sh` in the first line of your script
+- Directly: run `/path/to/test.sh mytestfile`

+## Change the name of your tests
+By default `test.sh` looks for functions beginning with the word `test`.
+Change this using `test.sh -p <prefix> mytestfile`. e.g. `test.sh -p should mytestfile` will look for all functions in `mytestfile` beginning with the string `should` and execute them all.

 ## Testing order of calls
 `assert_called` by default checks the *most recent* call to a command.
 You might have a command called several times that you want to assert on.
 For example, a script that, given a read-only file system, mounts it `rw`, writes a file and remounts `ro`: